netscaler/netscaler-k8s-ingress-controller/crd/auth/README.md

         customresourcedefinition.apiextensions.k8s.io/authpolicies.citrix.com created

-## How to write the authentication policies
+## How to write authentication policies

 After you have deployed the CRD provided by Citrix in the Kubernetes cluster, you can define the authentication policy configuration in a `.yaml` file.
 In the `.yaml` file, use `authpolicy` in the `kind` field and in the `spec` section add the Auth CRD attributes based on your requirement for the policy configuration.